 As a business owner, you need to leverage all the marketing tools and methods at your disposal including social listening.
 But what is social listening and why should you even care?
 To make sure you don’t miss out on business growth opportunities, here is a helpful guide that’ll break down the components of social listening.

 What is Social Listening?

-Social listening is a tactic used by marketing teams to seek out and observe social media conversations (”listening”) what people are saying through updates, links shared, recommendations, complaints, and more.
+Social listening is a tactic used by marketing teams to seek out and observe social media conversations (”listening”) what people are saying through updates, links shared, recommendations, complaints, online reviews, and more.
 By using these tools, businesses can better understand consumers’ interests, motivations, who they follow, and much more.
 Despite its name, social listening isn’t just about social media: many listening tools, like Awario and Hootsuite, also monitor news websites, blogs, forums, and web 2.0 platforms.